atom-community/atom-ide-base/README.md

 ## Features

-This package is an all-in-one package that installs all the packages the provide Atom IDE features:
+This package is an all-in-one package that installs all the packages that provide Atom IDE features:

 - `atom-ide-datatip`
 - `atom-ide-signature-help`